renaudcerrato/renaudcerrato.github.io/_posts/2016-10-01-virtual-ssid-hostapd.md

 ## Preliminary

-First of all, let's check that our wireless card supports virtual SSIDs:
+First of all, let's check that the wireless card supports multiple SSIDs:

 ```shell
 $ iw list